-Sony's first-party titles are unrivalled, offering the likes of Spider-Man, Horizon Zero Dawn and God of War exclusively on the PS4.
-Not to mention upcoming exclusives such as Death Stranding, Ghost of Tsushima and The Last of Us: Part 2, expected to be released over the next few years.
-There's also a whole host of wonderful third-party titles on the platform.
+The good news is that many of Sony's first-party titles are unrivalled.
+There's the likes of Marvel's Spider-Man, Horizon Zero Dawn and God of War exclusively available on the PlayStation 4.
+Not to mention upcoming exclusives, such as Ghost of Tsushima and The Last of Us: Part 2.
+You'll also find a whole host of wonderful third-party titles on the platform from both AAA and indie developers.

-We've tried our best to include games from every genre - indie, racing, action, shooter, we've got them all here.
+We've tried our best to include the best PS4 games from every genre, including indie, racing, action, shooter, adventure, and more.
 But if nothing here takes your fancy, check back in with us in a few weeks – with every new release we're updating and revising our choices.

 Not sure it's for you?
 Check out our full Apex Legends review.